 5.4.1.1 (to be released)

 We are looking for the maximum freedom and efficiency to interact with the R interpreter.
-In this sense, improvements have been made to the Rterm IO interface and some of the restrictions on editing inside of this interface (mainly related to last line or the prompt) have been removed.
+Thus, improvements have been made to the Rterm IO interface, and some of the restrictions on editing inside of this interface (mainly related to the last line or the prompt) have been removed.

-From now, to send any line (or just one small selection) to the R interpreter, you must press the CTRL + ENTER shortcut keys (not user configurable).
-It is not recommended to Send selection of more than one line of code in this way.
+From now on, to send any line (or just one small selection) to the R interpreter, you must press the CTRL + ENTER shortcut keys (not user configurable).
+Sending selection of more than one line of code in this way is not recommended.

 The R history can be viewed (and searched) in a new synEdit completion window.
 The shortcut (not user configurable) is CTRL + ALT + SPACE.

-The R highlighter was improved, has new objects and from now it is case dependent, it is, it will highlighter, for example LETTERS, letters, CO2, co2, ... in the same way.
+The R highlighter was improved, has new objects and, from now on, will be case dependent, that is, it will highlight, for example, LETTERS, letters, CO2, co2, ... in the same way.

 Some parts of the Object Pascal pipe were rewritten.

-From this version the instructions stored in R history are only those typed and submitted directly in the Rterm IO interface.
+From this version, the instructions stored in R history are only those typed in and submitted directly to the Rterm IO interface.

 The highlighter identifier Note was renamed to Note_0.
-It make more sense since it were created Note_1 and Note_2 in previous version.
+It makes more sense since Note_1 and Note_2 were created in previous version.

 5.3.4.1 (apr/22/2019)

 Two new identifiers have been added to highlighters R and Text: Note_1 and Note_2.
-They are useful to be used as differentiated marks (now in three levels) in scripts and texts.
+They are useful as differentiated marks (now in three levels) in scripts and texts.

 5.3.3.1 (fev/25/2019)